AdamusLukasz/ToolsManagement/README.md

-# ToolsManagement
+# About The Project

-This API allows for creating new tools with his specify parameters.
+This API  project is for managing tools at company.
-API also allows to delete, update records.